mattieka/cart351/finalProject/notes.md

 - let user post/save their poem (take screenshot and upload/download it?)
 - trash can to get rid of words
 - limit amount of word endings?? or not, could be funny
+- remove word count limit?? that could be more fun than limiting
+- make something similar to trash can that lets you duplicate a word

 gallery stuff to do
 - display user poems